snowdj/CodingPuzzles-Python/README.md

 ## About
 I keep this repo for recording and tracking my study on the fundamental data structure and algorithms.
-Usually I spend hours on the weekends on this topic and this repo.
+Usually I spend hours in the weekends on this topic and this repo.

 One friend of mine ever asked me: Does solving these programming puzzles help you at work?
 My answer is: No and Yes.